 - Digital PDF has 3 pages (A4 size)

-- A circular needle size 5 mm (US Size 8), 80 cm (32 inch) long was used for the sample.
+- Circular needle size 5 mm (US 8), 80 cm (32 inches).
 Use needles appropriate for the yarn chosen.

 - Yarn needle

 - 14 stitch markers (optional)